ppgcourseUB/ppgcourse2024_week2/Approximate Bayesian Computation/Readme.md

 ## Installing required packages:

-Once you are running the container, install the R packages `HDInterval` and `moments` before starting the hands on session:
+Once you are running the container, install the R packages `HDInterval` and `moments` before starting the hands-on session:

 `conda install r-hdinterval r-moments`